 Sample queues run for extended time periods of up to 24 hr.
-All samples awaiting analysis are racked into chilled trays ($15\pm1^{\circ}C$).
-If the measurement is delayed to the next day, samples are left on a cooled sample tray at $15\pm1^{\circ}C$.
-Samples are not placed in a refrigerator that has not been recently vented.
+All samples awaiting analysis are racked into chilled trays (15±1°C).
+If the measurement is delayed to the next day, samples are left on a cooled sample tray at 15±1°C. Samples are not placed in a refrigerator that has not been recently vented.

 The SPME fiber assembly can entrap VOCs and is evaluated before use.
 Typically, a conditioned SPME fiber is baked out in the GC inlet at 250°C for a minimum of 5 hours before the VOC contaminants fully partition out of the fiber assembly.
-A fiber blank, prepared by sampling an empty headspace vial, are evaluated using the same analytical GCMS method as an unknown to confirm that all VOC concentrations are below instrument background levels.
-During the analytical run, the SPME fiber remains in the GC injection port until ready to collect the next sample and is not exposed to the laboratory air for more than 1 min so as to reduce the influence of ambient contamination.
+A fiber blank, prepared by injecting the fiber without sampling a vial, is evaluated using the same analytical GCMS method as an unknown to confirm that all VOC concentrations are below instrument background levels.
+During the analytical run, the SPME fiber remains in the

+GC injection port until ready to collect the next sample and is not exposed to the laboratory air for more than 1 min so as to reduce the influence of ambient contamination.